Genez-io/genezio-landing-page/deployment-platform/content/posts/best_nextjs_hosting_platforms_for_2024.md

 That said, if you prioritize a user-friendly platform with a wealth of add-ons and integrations, Heroku is a solid choice.
 Its mature ecosystem and proven track record provide peace of mind for developers seeking a reliable Nextjs provider.

-On the other hand, if cost efficiency and performance optimization are top priorities, platforms like {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} might be a better fit.
-Genezio's specialized Next.js optimizations and transparent pricing make it a compelling alternative for developers who want to get the most out of their Next.js applications.
+On the other hand, if cost efficiency and performance optimization are top priorities, platforms like {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} might be a better fit.
+DeployApps's specialized Next.js optimizations and transparent pricing make it a compelling alternative for developers who want to get the most out of their Next.js applications.

 ## DigitalOcean App Platform: The simple and affordable choice